 radius = 3.5 yd

-A chord passing through the center of the circle is called the diameter of the circle.
+A chord passing through the centre of the circle is called the diameter of the circle.
 Two radii at 180 degrees angle are the diameter of the circle.
 Diameter is the largest chord of the circle and every diameter has an equivalent length, which is adequate to twice the radius.

 Diameter = 2 × radius